MrMichael3/bodet-scorepad-parser/README.md

 ```
 ### integration with OBS

-I use OBS to embed the extracted data from the JSON file into a live stream.
+the author of this script is using OBS to embed the extracted data from the JSON file into a live stream.
 The necessary files (config and graphics) are located in the directories named `obs-scene-collection` and `graphics`.